Harineko0/more_visibility/docs/auto_annotation.md

 ```

 ## Behavior
-- If the file already contains `@mprotected` or `@mdefault`, nothing changes.
+- Looks for the first declaration-level `@mprotected`/`@mdefault` in the source part file.
+- If found and the generated file has no visibility annotation, the builder inserts that annotation just after the `part of` directive.
-- Otherwise the annotation is inserted at the top of the file (after any shebang/comments).
+- If no declaration-level annotation is found, the builder uses the configured fallback (`visibility`, default `mprotected`).
-- Default visibility is `mprotected`; set `visibility: mdefault` to change it.
+- File-level annotations (`@mprotected` above `library` or `part`) are **not** copied because Dart parts already share library metadata.

 ## Customizing targets
 You can extend `input_extensions` in your own `build.yaml` to cover other generators (e.g. `.gen.dart`).